J-Siu/johnsiu.com/content/blog/docker-gogs-how-to.md

 #### $MY_GOGS_SSH_PORT

-Gogs use standard ssh port 22 inside container.
+Gogs uses standard ssh port 22 inside container.
 We will map it to 22222 in this example.

 In this case __$MY_GOGS_SSH_PORT__=22222, you can use other port as long as it does not conflict with other services running.